jwickowski/codepruner.com/src/codepruner.com/content/english/post/2024/2024-02-17-how-to-give-AI-knowledge-about-your-business.md

 AS you can see, if we provide the information to the context, then AI will be able to answer a specific question, but you will not be able to add all information from hundreds of company documents.
 To acheive it we can go to he next part

-# RAG - Retrieval Augmented Generation
+## RAG - Retrieval Augmented Generation
-This approach is a bit similar to the previous one, but you have to add a bit of logic before adding data to the context.
+This approach uses the previous one, but give you a way more option and allows to to work with a much bigger of data.

-You

-# Plugin
+The main idea is to index you data somewhere and before creating a prompt, you can ask for a specific data from the index.
+Then you can add the result to the prompt.
+I will describe the whole process in one of the next posts, but in a nutshell it looks like that:

+1. Index all of the files in an index
+2. When user asks for anything
+3. Ask for a specific data/document from the index
+4. Add the result to the AI prompt
+5. Send the prompt with user Query and found data to the AI
+6. Get the answer

+## Plugins
+The idea of plugins is fantastic.
+In thac case

-# Fine tuning
+## Fine tuning

-# Build your specific model
+## Build your specific model

 AI gives as a huge amount of possibilities to improve things we do.
 One of them could be generating responses based on documents we have, but how to achieve it?

-# How should it work
+## How should it work
 We will go a bit deeper with that, but the main plan is:
 - Index all of the files in a search
 - When user asks for anything